SAT Test Taking Tips and Techniques

 CRITICAL READING Section --- SENTENCE COMPLETION:

 - One of the best strategies for the sentence completion section is to complete each sentence in your mind using your own words BEFORE looking at the answers.
-Once you've completed the sentence in your own words identify the selection choice the is closest to your answer.
+Once you've completed the sentence in your own words identify the selection choice that is closest to your answer.

 - One common mistake that students make is that they tend to overlook the reversing effect of negative words (such as not) or prefixes (such as un-).